Skip to content

 }

-The code below shows how to use the newly implemented component:
+The code below demonstrates how to integrate and use the newly created component:

 public class InvoiceDocument : IDocument